-It’s like Goldilock and The Three Bears.
+Pruning tomatoes plants definitely makes a difference in your tomato production.
+It’s like Goldilocks and The Three Bears.
 Not too much… not too little… but juuuusst, right!

 According to Louisiana State University Agricultural Center, LSU Ag Center, many people often overlook this simple but important part of the tomato growing process.

-It’s essential to the health of the plant to keep the tomato plants from getting too full of themselves!
+However, pruning tomato plants is essential to the health of the plant.
+You could say that pruning helps keep tomato plants from getting too full of themselves! 😀🤔😉

 Like raising children, pruning tomatoes is a delicate balance between imbuing them with confidence (the bushy, showy leaves in this analogy), and pruning away the excess (hubris over humility).
 Too many leaves can detract from the best tomatoes (hubris); having enough leaves helps to protect the tomatoes for the best fruit (confidence).